 Fruit & Vegetable Plants

 Certain fruit and vegetables thrive in warm summer months.
-During these times, you can absolutely fill your balcony with sun-hungry berries, fruits, or veggies such as tomatoes.
+During these times, you can absolutely fill your balcony with sun-hungry berries, fruits, or veggies such as tomatoes or homegrown cucumbers.

-You might not think to spruce up your balcony with these tasty red berries, but they can really flourish and color a sunny balcony space!
-They are one of many fruits that can grow in pots, containers or hanging baskets, making them ideal for an outdoor patio or balcony.
+You might not think to spruce up your balcony with these tasty red berries, but strawberries can really flourish and color a sunny balcony space!
+They are one of many fruits and berries that can grow in pots, containers or hanging baskets, making them ideal for an outdoor patio or balcony.

 The Key Take Away on the Best Plants for Sunny Balcony